estruyf/presentation-testing-smarter-ai-playwright/.demo/slides/mcp.md

 layout: intro
 ---

-# Just as USB-C lets you connect any device to any peripheral
+# USB-C for devices and peripherals

 ---
 layout: intro
 ---

-# MCP lets you connect any AI model to any data source.
+# MCP: Connect AI to Any Data Source

 ---

 # What is Model Context Protocol (MCP)?

-**The "USB-C" for AI Applications**

-- An open standard for two-way connections between AI systems and data sources.
+- An open standard for two-way connections
-- Break down the barriers between AI models and the places where data lives
+- Break down the barriers
-- MCP provides a universal language for AI to "talk" to systems.
+- Universal "language"

 ---
 ---